UFAL-DSG/alex/alex/tools/vad/README.rst

 Building a voice activity detector (VAD)
 ========================================

-This tect described how to builda voice activity detector (VAD) for Alex.
+This text described how to builda voice activity detector (VAD) for Alex.
 This work builds multilingual VAD.
 That means that we do not have VADs for individual languages but rather only one.
 It appears that NN VAD has the capacity to distinguish between non-speech and speech in any language.